matrix-org/matrix-spec-proposals/specification/client_server_api.rst

-A client wanting to complete authentication using SSO should use the `Fallback`_ authentication flow by opening a browser window for ``/_matrix/client/r0/auth/m.login.sso/fallback/web?session=<...>`` with the session parameter set to the session ID provied by the server.
+A client wanting to complete authentication using SSO should use the `Fallback`_ authentication flow by opening a browser window for ``/_matrix/client/r0/auth/m.login.sso/fallback/web?session=<...>`` with the session parameter set to the session ID provided by the server.

 The homeserver should return a page which asks for the user's confirmation before proceeding.
 For example, the page could say words to the effect of: